-15 Amazing Things to Do In New Hampshire in Winter
+18 Fantastic Things to Do In New Hampshire in Winter 2024 ❄️

-New Hampshire is a fantastic place to visit any time of year, but New Hampshire in winter is basically a winter lovers dream.
-Not only are there so many fun winter things to do in New Hampshire, but with the amount of snow that The Live Free or Die State sees each winter basically guarantees lots of opportunity for playing in the snow!
+Not only are there so many fun winter things to do in New Hampshire, but with the amount of snow that NH sees each winter gives lots of opportunity for playing in the snow.

 If you’re planning a New Hampshire winter trip, these are the top things to do in New Hampshire in winter.